We're an affiliate

 If you already have other pets within your household, then your newly adopted dog will find it easier to create a new bond with them.

-If he finds himself as the only pet in the house, you have to work out a plan of creating close ties with him to make him comfortable in a good time.
+If he finds himself as the only pet in the house, you have to work out a plan of creating a close bond with him to make him comfortable.

 Benefits of Adopting a Dog